 - 1. The rental or purchase period shall be for 29 days or less; - 2.
 The maximum number of overnight guests allowed is 4 persons in addition to the owner occupants; - 3.
-The property owner must obtain all permits from the City of Duluth and State of Minnesota required for guest occupancy on the property; - 4.
-The property owner must provide required documents and adhere to additional requirements listed in the City of Duluth's UDC Application Manual related to the keeping of a guest record, property use rules, taxation, and home share permit violations procedures; - 5.
-The permit shall expire upon change in ownership of the property or one year from issuance date, whichever occurs first; - 6.
-At least one permanent resident must be generally present on or about the premises at all times that the property is rented; - 7.
-A permit holder may not advertise an accessory home share for an accessory structure that is a storage shed or garage: - 8.
+One off-street parking space in addition to the required residential parking per Section 50-24.1 of the UDC is provided; - 4.
+The property owner must obtain all permits from the City of Duluth and State of Minnesota required for guest occupancy on the property; - 5.
+The property owner must provide required documents and adhere to additional requirements listed in the City of Duluth's UDC Application Manual related to the keeping of a guest record, property use rules, taxation, and home share permit violations procedures; - 6.
+The permit shall expire upon change in ownership of the property or one year from issuance date, whichever occurs first; - 7.
+At least one permanent resident must be generally present on or about the premises at all times that the property is rented; - 8.
+A permit holder may not advertise an accessory home share for an accessory structure that is a storage shed or garage; - 9.
 A permit holder may not advertise an accessory home share in any area exterior to the dwelling unit or any lot without a principle dwelling.